Bluesky at Home » DIY Projects » How to Make an Easy 2-Sided Napkin with Pom-Poms

 Years ago a friend gave me a book on napkin folding and I hate to say that I haven’t used it much.
 I did get it out to find some napkin folds for my 2-sided napkins.

-This is where you can get creative again for setting your table.
+This is where you can get creative for setting your table.

 A simple gathered napkin, tied with ribbon.